1-What is a Mastermind group?

 - You work better by yourself

 - You have a group of people who give you support

 7-What happens during meetings?

-The meeting starts with everyone in the group sharing a success they had from the last meeting.
-Then, there may be a short education segment to discuss a topic or a chapter from a book.
+The meeting starts with everyone in the group sharing a success they had since the last meeting.
+Then, if the group wants, there may be a short education segment to discuss a topic or a chapter from a book.
 We then have the “Hot Seats” portion of the meeting which takes the bulk of the time.
 We end with everyone setting a goal to accomplish before the next meeting.

 8-What is a “Hot Seat”?

 A hot seat is where you get the opportunity to address your question or problem to the group.
 You’re forced to gain clarity about what you are asking, so you can explain it.
 The rest of the members brainstorm to help provide solutions.
 You will find that you’ll get more ideas and insights than you can generate on your own.

 Depending on the number of members and the length of the meeting, a hot seat can last from 15 to 30 minutes.
 Masterminds that run for a half day or are during a retreat weekend, can be a hour or longer.

 Hot seats should be part of every meeting, and all members should get to be in the hot seat at least once a month.